Plebian-Linux/quartz64-images/README.md

 ## TODO:

+* get device tree blobs with symbols onto the images so overlays can be applied
 * package the wireless firmware
 * generate ubuntu based images
 * add more SOQuartz baseboards as I (or someone else) mainlines device trees for